Rugby union in Singapore: Schools Rugby

-2019 Rugby World Cup
+2019 Rugby World Cup bid

-At the 2019 Rugby World Cup to be hosted by Japan, in addition to the nine venues located in that country, one venue each from Singapore and Hong Kong have also been proposed to host five matches respectively.
-The Singapore Sports Hub, the successor to the National Stadium, with a capacity of 50,000, will be used for this purpose.
+Singapore and Hong Kong were proposed as co-hosts in Japan's bid for the 2019 Rugby World Cup, but ultimately Japan was selected to host the tournament alone.

 Singapore rugby referees

 Singapore rugby referees have performed notably on the international stage, despite the small rugby playing population.
 They have been appointed to referee at international events like the Hong Kong Sevens, Asian Games, and the Commonwealth Games, as well as at top Asian test matches such as Hong Kong vs Japan.